What is a Habit?

 9. Stay hydrated: water is proven to have calming effects which can control your stress levels and anxiety.

-10. Be empathetic towards others: practicing empathy increases your emotional intelligence
+10. Be empathetic towards others: practising empathy increases your emotional intelligence

 11. Indulge in your hobbies as often as possible: doing the things you like enhance our well-being and positivity as well as control stress levels.